Building Healthy Communities | Program Impact

-Since 2015, NYSHealth’s Building Healthy Communities program has worked with six diverse neighborhoods throughout New York State to help them become healthier places for residents.
-Partners in Clinton County; Brownsville, Brooklyn; East Harlem, Manhattan; Near Westside, Syracuse; North End, Niagara Falls; and the Lower East Side of Manhattan have worked to increase the availability of healthy, affordable foods and safe places for physical activity in their communities.
+From 2015 through the end of 2020, NYSHealth’s Building Healthy Communities program worked with six diverse neighborhoods throughout New York State to help them become healthier places for residents.
+Partners in Clinton County; Brownsville, Brooklyn; East Harlem, Manhattan; Near Westside, Syracuse; North End, Niagara Falls; and the Lower East Side of Manhattan worked to increase the availability of healthy, affordable foods and safe places for physical activity in their communities.

 Helping Neighborhoods Transform Themselves

-As new grantmaking in the Building Healthy Communities area winds down at the end of 2020, we are reflecting on the impact of the program over the last six years.
+As the Building Healthy Communities area wound down at the end of 2020, we reflected on the impact of the program over the last six years.
 (See a review of the accomplishments and challenges of the first three years of this program.)
-New York University School of Medicine is conducting an evaluation of the program that will continue through 2021, but already the Building Healthy Communities program has resulted in meaningful changes:
+New York University School of Medicine is conducting an evaluation of the program that will continue through 2022, but already the Building Healthy Communities program has resulted in meaningful changes:

 Created more than 80 food access points.
 The local health department in Clinton County—a rural county in the North Country approximately the same size as Rhode Island—helped more than 60% of farmers expand the number of locations where they sold their produce, including pop-up locations that serve residents living in public housing and senior housing developments.
 Clinton County also increased the number of locations where locally grown fruits and vegetable are sold by 19%.

 Made improvements to more than 50 parks and public spaces.
 Randall’s Island—between East Harlem and the South Bronx in New York City—offers sports fields, car-free paths for biking, walking, running, and visits to urban farms, but local residents’ use of these resources has been low.
 The Randall’s Island Park Alliance expanded programming by 40%, conducted outreach activities to engage local residents, and increased program participation by 76%.